-The center of gravity for each of the dummy's body segments is listed on drawing number 78051-338, sheets 1 and 2.
+The center of gravity for each of the dummy's 16 body segments is listed on drawing number 78051-338, sheets 1 and 2.
 Origins and axis locations are shown on the assembly drawing for each component.
-For convenience and increased clarity, Table 4.2.1 below summarizes the center of gravity information.
-The upper and lower torso values, leg, and foot values are modified in the pedestrian dummy.
+For convenience and increased clarity, Table 4.2.1 summarizes the center of gravity information.